jdoleary/Spellmasons/docs/Tasks/CriticalPath.md

     - UI scaling issues:
         - XzeroAir UI scaling of 1.1 makes class mage type cards get clipped on the bottom Uh you can infintely use the clone spell as a blood mason to the point i think i may have crashed the east coast community server...
-    - Late game balance
-        - Feature: Some enemies should have targeting shields that resist targeting
     - See flowkrad's feedback about necromancer https://discord.com/channels/1032294536640200766/1154122344948846653/1154122348631441459
     - Game stuck after all 3 players portaling: https://www.twitch.tv/videos/1928091427 01:26:43
     - Use bun for websocketpie